-In addition, our bylaws have an advance notice procedure with regard to nominations for the election of directors to be held at an annual meeting of stockholders by any stockholder.
-In general, the Company will consider nominations for directors submitted by any stockholder only if such stockholder has given timely notice in proper written form of such nomination or nominations, setting forth certain specified information.
+In addition, our bylaws have an advance notice procedure with regard to nominations for the election of directors and the proposal of business to be considered by stockholders to be held at an annual meeting of stockholders by any stockholder.
+In general, the Company will consider nominations for directors submitted by any stockholder or the proposal of business to be considered by stockholders only if such stockholder has given timely notice in proper written form, setting forth certain specified information.
 To be timely, notice must be received by the Chairman of the Board of Directors no later than the 60th day nor earlier than the 75th day before the one-year anniversary of the date on which the corporation first mailed this Proxy Statement.
-For the 2022 Annual Meeting of Stockholders, notice must be received no later than May 17, 2022.
-Notices of intent to nominate candidates for election as directors or other stockholder communications should be submitted to: SG Blocks, Inc., 195 Montague Street, 14th Floor, Brooklyn, New York 11201, Attention: Corporate Secretary.
-Any proxy granted with respect to the 2021 Annual Meeting of Stockholders will confer on the proxy holders discretionary authority to vote with respect to a stockholder proposal or director nomination if notice of such proposal or nomination is not received by our Corporate Secretary within the timeframe provided above.
+For the 2023 Annual Meeting of Stockholders, notice must be received no later than July 12, 2023 nor earlier than June 27, 2023.
+Notices of intent to nominate candidates for election as directors or other stockholder communications should be submitted to: SG Blocks, Inc., 5011 Gate Parkway, Building 100, Suite 100, Jacksonville, Florida 32256, Attention: Corporate Secretary.
+Any proxy granted with respect to the 2023 Annual Meeting of Stockholders will confer on the proxy holders discretionary authority to vote with respect to a stockholder proposal or director nomination if notice of such proposal or nomination is not received by our Corporate Secretary within the timeframe provided above.